 Generally, JAC may pay bills for appearance fees in court-appointed and indigent for costs cases without prior court authorization.
 Instead of a court order, the attorney may provide the notice of taking deposition listing the date of the deposition and the name of the deponent(s).
-As long as the deposition may be taken without the need for prior court approval, JAC does not need an order authorizing payment of appearance fees.
+As with transcripts, except where the name of the witness is confidential (such as minor witnesses), the notice must list the first and last name of each witness (including law enforcement officers).
+If the deposition may be taken without the need for prior court approval, JAC does not need an order authorizing payment of appearance fees.
 In those instances where prior court approval is required by the Florida Rules of Court Procedure, the attorney or court reporter may need to supply JAC with the court order authorizing the taking of depositions.